Fire Ignition Technology (a.k.a. lighters)

 My next backpacking lighter was a Ronson – with an impressive and bombproof butane jet flame.
 It was refillable so I could top it off before each trip.
 The Ronson’s only issues were it weighed as much as a brick, and looked like one too (I exaggerate, but it is heavy).

-My current lighter is a Butane Jet flame insert for my Zippo lighter case.
-All the joys of the wonderful Zippo case, including that satisfying click when you open and close it, but with a scorching jet of butane flame which is very wind resistant.
-The lighter works on its side, you can see how much gas it has, it is refillable, and it has a piezo ignition.
+My current lighter is a Vector Thunderbird Butane Jet flame insert for my Zippo lighter case.
+I now have all the joys of the wonderful Zippo case, including that satisfying click when you open and close it, but with a scorching jet of butane flame which is very wind resistant.
+The lighter works on its side and upside down (useful for lighting the Trangia stove), you can see how much gas it has, it is refillable, and it has a piezo ignition.
+It’s never let me down, no matter how windy it gets.
+Ginger bought me a brass Zippo lighter, so I now have the butane insert in that case.

 I still carry the fire steel, and we have several mini Bics in our emergency packs, but my ‘new’ Zippo is currently my favorite and ‘go-to’ lighter.